 The Chief Medical Officer hesitated.
 "Don't worry about me.
 I've got a few things to take care of first.
 I'll meet you there as soon as I can.
 Now, go!"
 And with that, Ratchet turned away from them and proceeded to frantically rummage through the storage shelves with a fervour and urgency that they had not witnessed from him before.

-There was nothing left but for the three of them to do as Ratchet had instructed.
-"Come on," Red Alert said, and led the way out of the Repair Bay.
+And so there was nothing left for the three of them to do but to follow Ratchet's instructions.
+"Come on," Red Alert said, leading the way out of the repair bay.

-Making his way towards the Control Room carrying a small emergency repair kit in one hand, Ratchet quickened his pace as he approached, keeping his gaze focused straight ahead.
-He stopped for no one, did not even acknowledge the casual nods or curious glances that were cast his way as he brushed past a handful of Autobot officers and Neutrals.
+Carrying a small emergency repair kit in one hand, Ratchet quickened his pace as he approached the control room, keeping his gaze focused ahead.
+He stopped for no one, not even to acknowledge the casual nod or curious glance that was cast his way as he brushed past a handful of Autobot officers and Neutrals.

-When he reached the end of the hall that led into the Control Room, he saw just the mech he wanted to see, and rushed up to grab hold of his forearm, startling him.
-"Prowl," he said, his manner urgent and his tone persuasive, "we need to talk – now."
+When he reached the end of the hall that led into the control room, he found just the mech he wanted to see and rushed up to grab hold of his forearm, startling him.
+"Prowl," he said, manner urgent and tone persuasive, "we need to talk – now."

-The Chief of Security stared at him quizzically, though his annoyance at the rude interruption was evident.
+The Chief of Security stared at him quizzically, though his annoyance at the rude interruption was also evident.
 "Can't this wait?
-I have a meeting in two breems–"
+There's a meeting in two breems–"

 "No!"
-Ratchet could be persuasive when he wanted to be.
+Ratchet could be very persistent when he wanted to be.
 "Trust me, this is important."

 Prowl sighed, and Ratchet let go of his arm.
 "Very well," he said, and then indicated for him to follow with a sideways nod of his head.
-He led them to a private briefing room and closed the door behind him, then waited for Ratchet to speak.
+Entering a private briefing room, Prowl closed the door behind him before waiting for Ratchet to speak.

 "Stop."
 Prowl said in a quiet voice, holding up a hand and interrupting him mid-sentence.
-He was visibly overwhelmed by what Ratchet had just declared, and he had to slowly sit down in one of the chairs to process the information.
+He was visibly overwhelmed by what Ratchet had just professed, so much so that he had to slowly sit down to process the information.

-Ratchet allowed him the time he needed, stepping back from the table and slowly pacing away from him.
-Prowl was not the only one who'd found himself struggling with the sheer incredulity of the situation, the enormity of its implications; truth be told, he was finding it difficult holding onto any modicum of self-assuredness.
+Ratchet allowed him the time he needed, stepping back from the table and slowly pacing away.
+Prowl was not the only one who'd found himself struggling with the sheer incredulity of the situation, the enormity of its implications; truth be told he was finding it just as difficult, barely holding onto any modicum of self-assuredness.

-And just like Ratchet, Prowl had so many burning questions, questions that needed to be answered, but most of all he needed to know that there was still hope for the future.
+And just like Ratchet, Prowl was left with many burning questions, questions that needed answers, but most of all he needed to know that there was still hope for the future.

-When finally he was ready to speak again, Prowl stood up, his tone level and calculated.
+When finally he was ready to speak, he rose from his chair, tone calculated and even.
 "Sentinel has authorized a meeting.
 It's due to begin in a few minutes…" he stated, but then faltered as they both came to the same realization.

 Ratchet turned back to face him, alarmed.
 "What authorization?"